 Lately there have been several comments made by experienced photographers stating that selecting different focus areas in the camera will change the place in the image that the flash meters from.
 I knew that this wasn't true based on my knowledge gained by designing flash and camera integrated circuits.
 I knew that the flash meters the entire frame based on center weighted brightness.
 However, I needed some proof, so I took the following series of images.

-Firts, I arranged a white panel and a black panel so that they split the frame exactly in two.
-These images are unedited, directly out of my D3, low ambient conditions, f/5.6, 1/200th, ISO 400, regular TTL.
+First, I arranged a white panel and a black panel so that they split the frame exactly in two.
+These images are unedited, directly out of my Nikon D3, low ambient conditions, f/5.6, 1/200th, ISO 400, regular TTL.